quicwg/base-drafts/draft-ietf-quic-http.md

 Higher priority elements have all available data sent before elements of lower priority.
 When multiple elements have the same priority, if a weight is specified, elements with weights are interleaved.
-If a weight is not specified, then elements are delivered sequentially and all available data from one element is sent before any data from the next.
+If a weight is 0, either because it is the default weight or it was not specified, then elements are delivered sequentially and all available data from one element is sent before any data from the next.
 If a given priority level has some elements with weights and some without, the two groups share the available bandwidth equally.

 ### Placeholders